leantechniques/ai-ape-workflow/z_EXAMPLE_BRIEF.md

 **Planning Status**: ✅ COMPLETE (2025-10-23)

 ### Goal
-Build a character-by-character scanner that tokenizes ArchType render section syntax into a structured token stream with accurate position tracking for error messages.
+Build a character-by-character scanner that tokenizes render section syntax into a structured token stream with accurate position tracking for error messages.

 ### Success Criteria
 1. ✅ Can tokenize keywords (`when`, `each`, `as`)